Implementation of Asymptotic Preserving Discrete Velocity Methods into the Simulation Code PICLas: Theory

 \subsection{Properties of the scheme}

-As ED-DVM does not rely on a splitting of the advection and relaxation processes, the mean free path of the particles do not need to be resolved, allowing for much larger mesh cells than those required for DSMC simulations in near-continuum cases.
-The second-order convergence, proved analytically for the temporal dimension in Appendix~\ref{appendixA}, also improves accuracy compared to the particle-based methods, usually only reaching a maximum convergence order of 1.
+The resulting exponential differencing DVM (ED-DVM) does not rely on a splitting of the advection and relaxation processes, meaning that the mean free path of the particles does not need to be resolved, allowing for much larger mesh cells than those required with Discrete Simulation Monte Carlo (DSMC) in near-continuum cases.
+The second-order convergence in space and time, proved analytically in~\ref{apx:order}, also improves accuracy compared to the particle-based methods, usually only reaching a maximum convergence order of 1.
 Besides, the implicit integration of the relaxation term allows for the time step to be chosen larger than the relaxation time.
 However, due to the overall explicit nature of the method, the Courant-Friedrichs-Lewy (CFL) condition still needs to be fulfilled.

-The devised ED-DVM is in fact an asymptotic preserving method, therefore able to solve the BGK equation in all regimes with second-order accuracy in both time and space.
-Indeed, in the free molecular flow limit ($\frac{1}{\nu}=\tau\gg \Delta t$), all rescaled distribution functions are equivalent to the original $f$ and the scheme then solves a simple advection equation for each velocity point, retaining second-order finite volumes discretization.
-Besides, in the continuum limit ($\tau\ll\Delta t$), it can be shown that the time-dependent Chapman-Enskog Navier-Stokes distribution function is retrieved at the cell boundaries for the flux calculation:

-The proof of the asymptotic behavior of the method can be found with more details in Appendix~\ref{appendixB}.
+The devised ED-DVM is in fact an asymptotic preserving method, therefore able to solve the BGK equation in all regimes with second-order accuracy.
+Indeed, in the free molecular flow limit ($\frac{1}{\nu}=\tau\gg \Delta t$), all rescaled distribution functions are equivalent to the original $f$ and the scheme then solves a simple advection equation for each velocity point, retaining second-order finite volume discretization.
+Besides, in the continuum limit ($\tau\ll\Delta t$), it can be shown that a time-dependent Chapman-Enskog distribution function is retrieved at the cell boundaries for the flux calculation, turning the ED-DVM into a consistent second-order Navier-Stokes solver.
+The proof of the asymptotic behavior of the method can be found with more details in~\ref{apx:AP}.

 Furthermore, the conservative property of the BGK operator and the use of a finite volume scheme ensure that density, momentum, and energy are conserved up to the numerical error introduced by the velocity discretization.
-Indeed, the discretized collision operator is not conservative but properly choosing the velocity quadrature reduces the induced numerical deviation, which has therefore not been a problem in the following simulations.
-A fully conservative scheme could be implemented following the idea of~\citet{mieussens2000discrete}, but this would come with the additional cost of solving a system of at least 5 nonlinear equations at every time step.
+The discretized collision operator is not conservative but properly choosing the velocity quadrature reduces the induced numerical deviation, which has therefore not been a problem in the following simulations.
+A fully conservative scheme could be implemented following the idea of~\citet{mieussens2000discrete}, but this would come with the additional cost of solving a system of at least 5 nonlinear equations in every mesh cell at every time step.